Amalaltlb/London-Bikes-Dashboard/README.md

 3. **Interact with the Dashboard:**
    - Use filters to explore different aspects of the data.
-   - Analyze trends and patterns in rental usage.
+   - Explore trends and patterns in bike usage over time.

 ## Acknowledgments